17,406 total views, 1 views today

 - I/O interface.
 (Interrupt and DMA mode)

 Memory interface part is removed.
-So, questions on RAM would not be there.
+But, questions on RAM have been asked.

 - Programming in C. Recursion.